-- LOADING Jobs being loaded by an Executor or waiting to be accepted by an Executor. - EXECUTING Job is currently executing. - EXECUTION\FINISHED Job has been executed successfully (may still be in memory, see notes below) - EXECUTION\FAILED Job has been executed, but failed (may still be in memory, see notes below) - EXECUTION\FAILED\WITH\CONTENT Job has been executed, failed, but was able to create a report - EXECUTION\CANCELLED Job has been cancelled manually during execution
+- LOADING Jobs being loaded by an Executor or waiting to be accepted by an Executor. - EXECUTING Job is currently executing. - EXECUTION_FINISHED Job has been executed successfully (may still be in memory, see notes below) - EXECUTION_FAILED Job has been executed, but failed (may still be in memory, see notes below) - EXECUTION_FAILED_WITH_CONTENT Job has been executed, failed, but was able to create a report - EXECUTION_CANCELLED Job has been cancelled manually during execution

-- INTERACTION\REQUIRED Job is currently executing on the WebPortal and is awaiting user input - NOT\EXECUTABLE Job contains individual, unconnected nodes - DISCARDED Job has been executed and discarded (meaning Executor resources, and server disk space are freed up.) - UNDEFINED This is the first state of a job, and may be seen in the case where a KNIME Executor cannot communicate with the server due to network issues, or the Executor not having enough free CPU/RAM resources.

-To ensure backwards compatibility with clients that use our REST API, we've introduced a new header called KNIME-API-Version, which can be set by clients to ensure full compatibility with their respective supported REST API version.
+- INTERACTION_REQUIRED Job is currently executing on the WebPortal and is awaiting user input - NOT_EXECUTABLE Job contains individual, unconnected nodes - DISCARDED Job has been executed and discarded (meaning Executor resources, and server disk space are freed up.) - UNDEFINED This is the first state of a job, and may be seen in the case where a KNIME Executor cannot communicate with the server due to network issues, or the Executor not having enough free CPU/RAM resources. - VANISHED Job was in memory on an Executor that has crashed, and is therefore lost. - To ensure backwards compatibility with clients that use our REST API, we've introduced a new header called KNIME-API-Version, which can be set by clients to ensure full compatibility with their respective supported REST API version.
 In case this header is not provided the latest REST API version is used

 Note that in addition to the job states there is the In Memory flag.
 The flag tells us whether the workflow is residing in the Executor memory, or has been swapped back to disk in the KNIME Server Repository.
-The setting com.knime.server.job.max\time\in\memory documented in KNIME Server configuration file options defines how long a job will remain in memory before being swapped.
+The setting com.knime.server.job.max_time_in_memory documented in KNIME Server configuration file options defines how long a job will remain in memory before being swapped.
 Additionally, when an Executor is gracefully shutdown then all jobs currently in memory are swapped back to disk.
 Additionally it's possible to manually force a job to swap to disk by issuing a REST call via SwaggerUI for Workflows using the job UUID.